nodrogluap/OpenDBA/README.md

 Bio folks: Examples for Oxford Nanopore Technologies data analysis are provided at the bottom of this file.

 Comp Sci folks: An input file can also be a tab delimited values file, with one sequence per line and a sequence label in the first column of each line (a.k.a.
 [UCR Time Series Classification Archive format](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/)).
 Specify `tsv` instead of `text` on the command line.

+Note that for large datasets (1000's to 10,000's of sequences) OpenDBA can take many hours to run, even with hardware acceleration.
+OpenDBA implements basic checkpointing so that the process can be killed randomly and resume roughly where it left off.
+This makes it friendlier for running on an HPC cluster with strict job wall time limits.
+If you want to restart a run with the *same output file names but different command line parameters*, please delete any existing files with the given output prefix first (to avoid checkpoint recovery from kicking in).

 ## Licensing
 This code is distributed under the GNU Public License v3.
 Please contact the author, Paul Gordon (gordonp@ucalgary.ca), for alternative licensing possibilities.